lelylan/profiles/README.md

 ## Feedback

-Use the [issue tracker](http://github.com/lelylan/profiles/issues) for bugs or [stack overflow](http://stackoverflow.com/questions/tagged/lelylan).
+Use the [issue tracker](http://github.com/lelylan/profiles/issues) for bugs or [stack overflow](http://stackoverflow.com/questions/tagged/lelylan) for questions.
 [Mail](mailto:dev@lelylan.com) or [Tweet](http://twitter.com/lelylan) us for any idea that can improve the project.